Dengue is fastest-spreading tropical disease, WHO says

 "You have to bear in mind that it has no treatment and vaccines are still in the research stage," Velayudhan said.

-The most advanced, being developed by French drugmaker Sanofi SA (SASY.PA), proved only 30 percent effective in a large clinical trial in Thailand, far less than hoped, according to results published in September.
+The most advanced, being developed by French drugmaker Sanofi SA, proved only 30 percent effective in a large clinical trial in Thailand, far less than hoped, according to results published in September.

 But researchers said it did show for the first time that a safe vaccine was possible.